A Baseline Study of the Event-shape and Multiplicity Dependence of Chemical Freeze-out Parameters in Proton-Proton Collisions at $\sqrt{s}$ = 13 TeV Using PYTHIA8: Summary and conclusion

-\item As seen in the case of radius parameter, the chemical freeze-out temperature is similar for strangeness canonical and canonical ensemble at higher charged particle multiplicities.
+\item As seen in the case of the radius parameter, the~chemical freeze-out temperature is similar for the strangeness canonical and canonical ensembles at higher charged particle~multiplicities.

-\item The strangeness saturation factor, $\gamma_{s}$ shows a clear evolution as a function of charged particle multiplicity and reaches the value one for GCE and SCE, which indicates complete strangeness chemical equilibrium.
+\item The strangeness saturation factor, $\gamma_{s}$, shows a clear evolution as a function of charged particle multiplicity and reaches the value of one for the GCE and SCE, which indicates complete strangeness chemical~equilibrium.

-\item The strangeness saturation factor, $\gamma_{s}$ is higher for the grand canonical ensemble and minimum for the canonical ensemble.
+\item The strangeness saturation factor, $\gamma_{s}$, is higher for the grand canonical ensemble and minimum for the canonical~ensemble.

-\item A final state multiplicity of around $N_{\rm ch} \sim$ 20, appears to be a thermodynamic limit, where the freeze-out parameters become almost independent of ensembles.
+\item A final state multiplicity in the V0M acceptance of around $N_{\rm ch}\geq$ 30 appears to be a thermodynamic limit, where the freeze-out parameters become almost independent of the ensembles.
+This goes in line with earlier observations~\cite{Sharma:2018jqf,Thakur:2017kpv}.

-\item The spherocity dependence of CFO parameters clearly show significant separation for different geometrical shape of events.
+\item Although the~spherocity dependence of the CFO parameters shows a separation for different geometrical event shapes, considering the uncertainties, they are found to be~similar.

 \end{itemize}